Improving educational equity & social mobility

 Prior to starting HighView, Nicole helped build two of Denver’s “unicorn” tech companies, most recently as the Vice President of Retail & Mobile Commerce Partnerships at Ibotta.
 As one of Ibotta’s early employees, she launched the company’s Retail vertical in 2014, diversifying its offering beyond grocery and establishing the company as a leading player in the affiliate space.
 Prior to joining Ibotta, Nicole led business development for PaySimple (now EverCommerce), where she signed large white-label distribution partnerships for PaySimple’s SaaS-based software.
 Before joining the tech startup scene in Denver, Nicole was an Associate in the New York office of TCV, a $15 billion Silicon Valley-based private equity firm, and an Analyst at UBS Investment Bank.
 Nicole graduated with Honors from Princeton University with a major in Economics and Certificates in Finance and French.

-Originally from Pittsburgh (and still bleeding Black and Gold), Nicole currently lives in Denver with her husband and two children.
+Originally from Pittsburgh (and still bleeding Black and Gold), Nicole currently lives in Denver with her son.
 She has always been passionate about helping children from underserved communities through education, and her experience mentoring an inspirational student from East High School led her to start HighView.
-In 2021, Nicole was named a Denver Business Journal “Outstanding Woman in Business” award winner for her transformational leadership within her organization and industry, career accomplishments and community involvement.
+Nicole has received the Denver Business Journal’s “40 Under 40” and “Outstanding Woman in Business” awards for her transformational leadership within her industry, career accomplishments and community involvement.

 Mike has dedicated his entire career to supporting youth and developing partnerships to help them succeed.
 During his 15-year tenure at Big Brothers Big Sisters of Colorado Mike supported hundreds of mentoring relationships and developed the Sports Buddies mentoring program into a national model as a Program Manager.
 He later became the Director of Corporate Partnerships where he developed corporate relationships to raise funds and create workforce development programs for youth.